ARJUN19122004/XAI-HeartAttack-Prediction/README.md

 # XAI-HeartAttack-Prediction
-Explainable AI for Heart Attack Prediction through Retinal Vascular Biomarkers

 ---

-# Heart Attack Risk Prediction Using Retinal Biomarkers and Explainable AI
+# Explainable AI for Heart Attack Prediction through Retinal Vascular Biomarkers

 ## About the Project